ibamsey/TikiHub/getstarted.md

   * Run the eclipse.exe from the install directory of eclipse.
 Set a workspace and check in this directory and find the \eclipse-workspace\.metadata Open the .log file.
 Ensure Eclipse is starting with Java 11.
 If not, the esp-idf plugins wont work and eclipse wont start once they are installed.
+  * You must set the paths in the ESP-IDF Tool Manager (See Ecplise Help>IDF-Tool Manager>Install Tools.
+Make sure the ESP-IDF path point the the esp-idf directort and not the directory in which you place the esp-idf directory!